incogbyte

 incogbyte #:

-Exploring Path Traversal and XSS Vulnerabilities in NASA Subdomains
+Exploit Path Traversal and XSS in NASA Subdomains

 In this post, I’ll share my journey of discovering two vulnerabilities on NASA subdomains (Just 4 fun).
 With a bit of luck (and a shout-out to LinkedIn hashtags 😅 #thanksGod #Nasa #ObrigadoDeus), I stumbled upon a path traversal vulnerability that could have granted access to AWS infrastructure and possibly compromised several services.
 Due to bug bounty policies, I can’t go into specific details about the AWS environment.